 These features ensure you can feel comfortable and confident when lounging at the beach or by the pool.

 What I love about this nursing tankini top is that you can adjust it to your size.
-You can tighten the shoulder strap or even cross-tie them behind your back if they are too long or fall down from your shoulders.
-And when it’s time for breastfeeding, you just need to untie one strap and full the fabric down.
-It’s easy and quick.
+You can tighten the shoulder straps so they don’t fall down from your shoulders.
+And when it’s time for breastfeeding, you just need to pull the fabric aside.
+It’s easy and quick, you don’t have to untie anything.

-Besides, I love how cute and flattering the straps and the curved neckline look.
+Besides, I love how cute and flattering the straps and the crossover neckline look.
 This tanking will definitely add feminine look to your nursing swimwear and beachwear!

-Another advantage is the removable padding in breast area which provides good support, shape and extra modesty.
+Another advantage is the built-in shelf bra which provides good support and shaping for your breasts, plus extra modesty.
 I was really surprised to see how supportive this tankini top is!
 The fabric has also UPF50 protection.

 The thing that I love the most about Kindred Bravely Nursing Tankini is the coverage it offers.
 During postpartum I wanted to minimize my sagging tummy, not highlight it.
 This tankini top was perfect because it wasn’t too tight on the belly area, it was stretchy and long enough to cover my postpartum belly and it still looked flattering on my post-twin pregnancy body!